 MARK S. SIEGEL

-Mark S. Siegel joined the board in November 2005 and was elected Chair in June 2010.
+Mark S. Siegel joined the board in November 2005.
+He served as Chair from 2010 to June 2015.
 He is the founder and president of ReMY Investors and Consultants, Inc., and chairman of the board of directors of Patterson-UTI Energy, Inc., an energy services company.
 Previously, he was president of Blockbuster Music and executive vice president and managing director of Shamrock Holdings, Inc., and Trefoil Capital.
 Siegel also practiced law for 12 years in the entertainment and media industries.
 Most recently, he was chairman of the board of trustees at Cedars-Sinai Medical Center from 2007 through 2010, and continues to serve as a member of the board and its governance committees.
 He has also served as a member of the President's Advisory Committee on the Arts and a Trustee of MOCA (The Museum of Contemporary Art, Los Angeles).
 A native of Los Angeles, Siegel earned an A.B. in philosophy from Colgate University and a J.D.
 (Order of the Coif) from the University of California, Berkeley.

 RONALD P. SPOGLI